'Don't Tell People To Turn Off Windows Update, Just Don't'

 Now nobody trusts Microsoft, and would rather take their chances without the "essential updates".

-The problem is spyware and telemetry (Score:1)
+The problem is spyware and telemetry (Score:2)

 the continual additions of resource-heavy snooping spyware and telemetry services for in-app advertising delivery hammer many institutions that would otherwise happily install security patches, if they were JUST security patches.